KNUSCENT/TorchAxf/README.md

 PyTorch \
 CuPy \
 pynvrtc \
 This manual was written based on Ubuntu 20.04 with docker.
-(Note that if you used old Nvidia driver, you must upgrade the driver to the newest one.)
+And you need an NVIDIA GPU (over 8GB GPU memory).